owenwater/alfred-cal/README.md

 	- `<, >` Display calendar of previous/next month.
 	- `month year` Display Calendar with specific month and year.

-- `cal config` Show configuration file.
+- `calconfig` More configuration options.

 #Format
 Workflow adjusts formatting based on font and font size of Alfred, please [open a ticket](https://github.com/owenwater/alfred-cal/issues/new) if there is any formatting issue.